CristinaCod/World_Happiness_Report/README.md

 1. Preliminary Exploration

-   -Locate a dataset
+   * Locate a dataset

-  b.
-Determine what questions to answer with dataset
+   * Determine what questions we'd answer with said dataset

 2. Data Cleaning

-  a.
-Download data sets
+  * Download data sets

-  b.
-Clean them up-- drop any unnecessary values
+  * Clean them up-- drop any unnecessary values, rename columns, etc.

-  c.
-Run code to answers our questions
+  * Run code to answers our questions

-  d.
-Export clean datasets
+  * Export clean datasets to new CSV files

 3. Machine Learning

+  * Chose what model works best with our dataset and what we're trying to answer
+  * Load clean datasets into Postgres
+  * Link database in Python file so it scrapes info into CSV we can work with
-  a.
-Use clean datasets in a liner regression
+  * Use said clean datasets in a liner regression

-  b.
-Test and train the data to make predictions
+  * Test and train the data to make predictions

 4. Database Integration

-  a.
-Using SQL
+  * Using Postgres/SQL
+  * Use same database and tables built for Machine Learning Model as well as additional tables built
+  * Connected sql server to jupyter notebook

-  b.
-Determine effects of population size on happiness factors
+  * Also wanted to determine the effects of population size on happiness factors

-5. Tableau Dashboard
+5. Tableau

+  * Created a dashboard
-  a.
-Create visualizations for findings
+  * Create visualizations for findings
+  * Incorporate images from data cleaning and machine learning model
+  * Build a cohesive story with everything from previous steps

-  b.
-Describe said findings
+  * Describe findings

-  c.
-Explain what we can infer from this knowledge
+  * Explain what we can infer from this knowledge

 ## Presentation